-- Remove another 10 homes from within flood prone areas along Pine Road in the Township. - Removal of blighted properties from the Region - Strict enforcement of all ordinances with regard to property maintenance and measured through the reduction of violations. - Homeowners Associations are viable and are actively maintaining their infrastructure - Zoning ordinances are updated to support design standards and housing type flexibility within subdivisions - Subdivision standards to require connectivity and are improved and sixmonth note provisions eliminated. - Require existing month note properties to install sidewalks as part of the comprehensive plan approval.
+- Remove another 10 homes from within flood prone areas along Pine Road in the Township. - Removal of blighted properties from the Region - Strict enforcement of all ordinances with regard to property maintenance and measured through the reduction of violations. - Homeowners Associations are viable and are actively maintaining their infrastructure - Zoning ordinances are updated to support design standards and housing type flexibility within subdivisions - Subdivision standards to require connectivity and six-month note provisions eliminated. - Work with property owners that have existing six-month notes for sidewalk installation to activate them to build missing connections in the sidewalk network.